HBBisenieks/qmk_firmware/keyboards/crkbd/keymaps/hbbisenieks/README.md

-# Soundmonster's layout for Corne
+# HBBisenieks' layout for Corne

+Forked from soundmonster, but with a thumb cluster and some other stuff closer to my keebio/iris layout

 Features: